The ; keyword

 In an implicit scheme, this keyword leads to the definition and the automatic computation of the tensors D and D_tdt which respectively refer to the stiffness tensor at \(t+\theta\,dt\) and \(t+dt\).

-In an explicit scheme, this this keyword leads to the definition of the stiffness tensor which is automatically updated if this tensor evolves during the time step.
+In an explicit scheme, this keyword leads to the definition of the stiffness tensor which is automatically updated if this tensor evolves during the time step.

 Example